 To prepare the fences we brushed them down using a stiff yard brush.
 This removed and dirt and debris so we could stain them.
 We used Cuprinol Silver Copse Ducksback stain.
 I had two 9l tubs and they have done two coats on twelve fence panels (four of those front and back) and both sides of the garden gate.
 We still have a small amount left if anything needs touching up.

 I used Sandtex Ultra Smooth Masonry Paint Pure Brilliant White to paint all the concrete posts and boards around the fences.
 This made such a dramatic difference and gave a fresh polished look.
-We have three fence panels that we haven’t stained at all due to the fact that they’re on the side that our neighbours own and the fence stain would have leaked through on to their side.
+We have three fence panels that we haven’t stained at all due to the fact that they’re on the side that our neighbours own, we were concerned the fence stain might leak through on to their side so left them unpainted.
 The panels are a faded grey so they don’t look too out of place, once we painted the posts it instantly made the panels look a lot better.
 We only need to use one coat of this paint as it went on really thick, other brands might need more coats so it’s worth paying a little bit extra for this brand.

 Once we had done all the fence panels I realised the orange brick wall looked out of place.
 I decided to go for it and paint that too.
 We nipped to B&Q and picked up some Goodhome Classic Hudson Smooth Matt Masonry Paint costing £17 for 5l.
-To prepare the wall I brushed and scraped off as much moss and dirt as I could, I used a roller to do the large parts and then used a brush to get into the gaps.
+To prepare the wall I brushed and scraped off as much moss and dirt as I could.
+A jet wash would have been better but we are waiting to get an outside tap installed.
+Once cleaned, I used a roller to do the large parts and then used a brush to get into the gaps.
 It needed two coats to cover it evenly.
 In hindsight, I wish we had bought the slightly more expensive self cleaning version but I have plenty of paint leftover for when ours needs touching up.

 We were lucky that the previous owners had left a bottle of decking cleaner in the shed when they moved out, we used that to wash down the decking and scrubbed it using a stiff yard brush.
 One it was dry and free of debris, we stained it using Cuprinol Silver Birch Anti Slip Decking Stain.
 I had bought two 2.5l tins last year but we used one and half tins just doing the first coat.
 I had a quick trip to B&Q yesterday to get an extra tin, their price is £25, I used the B&Q price promise trick to get it for just £11.70 by showing them a picture of it for just £13 on the B&M website.
 The extra tin was enough to do a final coat.
 Our decking measure 18 foot by 9 foot and we used 3 2.5l tins.